InformationArchitect/news/README.md

 ```
 python news.py
 ```
 in your terminal.
-In order to run you must have a recent version of python 3 installed.
+In order to run you must be in your `vagrant` directory in your terminal and have a recent version of python 3 installed.

 # License